kasmr/100-days-of-kasmrs-coding/Challenge_log.md

 https://github.com/kasmr/100-days-of-kasmrs-coding/blob/master/secondES6challenges.js

-After i went to netNinja for his javascript course
+After I went to netNinja for his javascript course

 Day #23.
-The first thing i've done is i watched the netNinja video course about js functions.
+The first thing I've done is I watched the netNinja video course about js functions.

-Then i went to freecodecamp to practise ES6
+Then I went to freecodecamp to practise ES6
 1)Use getters and setters to Control Access to an Object

 https://github.com/kasmr/100-days-of-kasmrs-coding/blob/master/secondES6challenges.js

-Also  i've done video course with netNinja about functions
+Also  I've done video course with netNinja about functions

 https://github.com/kasmr/100-days-of-kasmrs-coding/blob/master/functionsWithNetNinja.js

 Day #24.
-1)Understand the Differences Between import and require 2)Use export to Reuse a Code Block
+1)Understand the Differences Between ```import``` and ```require``` 2)Use export to Reuse a Code Block
 3)Use * to Import Everything from a File
 4)Create an Export Fallback with export default (Note: Since export default is used to declare a fallback value for a module or file, you can only have one value be a default export in each module or file.
 Additionally, you cannot use export default with var, let, or const)